truehazker/nest-test-app/README.md

 $ docker-compose up -d
 ```

+## Api documentation

+You can use `Swagger UI` to view the generated API documentation.

+Just go to `https://localhost:PORT/api/docs` in your browser.

 ## Tutorials and guides used in this project
 - [Advanced NodeJs Backend Development](https://www.youtube.com/watch?v=dDeWWQWMM-Y)
 - [Creation of the blog with NestJS](https://www.youtube.com/watch?v=a5g23Fsy6rg&t=189s)